kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 * SOURCES CHINA II "The New Confucians" in Ch 39 Reopening the Debate on Chinese Tradition pp545-563 (in paper version)
 * Bell, Daniel. *China’s New Confucianism: Politics and Everyday Life in a Changing Society*.
 Princeton, N.J: Princeton University Press, 2008.
 Ch 1  From Communism to Confucianism pp3-18
 * Qing, Jiang. *A Confucian Constitutional Order: How China’s Ancient Past Can Shape Its Political Future*.
 Edited by Daniel A. Bell and Ruiping Fan.
 Translated by Edmund Ryden.
 Princeton, N.J: Princeton University Press, 2012.
-Introduction pp1-27;
+Introduction pp1-27;  (P)
 * Chan, Joseph. *Confucian Perfectionism: A Political Philosophy for Modern Times*.
 Princeton University Press, 2015, Conclusion pp191-204.
+(P)
 * Fung, Edmund S. K. *The Intellectual Foundations of Chinese Modernity: Cultural and Political Thought in the Republican Era*.
 Cambridge University Press, 2010., Ch 2 The Pull of Cultural Conservatism, pp61-95

 ### Elective Reading

 **A) Confucianism and Fascism**

 * Clinton, Maggie. *Revolutionary Nativism: Fascism and Culture in China, 1925-1937*.
 Duke University Press, 2017.
-Introduction, Ch 2, Ch 4
+Introduction, Ch 2, Ch 4 (P)
 * Paramore, Kiri. *Japanese Confucianism*.
 Cambridge University Press, 2016.
 Ch 6-7

 **B) Early Pioneers: Xiong Shili, Liang Shuming, Feng Youlan**